maxlambrecht/java-spiffe-examples/README.md

 ./spire-server entry create -parentID spiffe://example.org/host -spiffeID spiffe://example.org/myservice -ttl 300 -selector unix:uid:1000
 ```

-Change the UID to the one you will use to run the examples.
+Change the UID to the UID of the user you will use to run the examples.

 For the sake of simplicity the example uses the same identity (`myservice`) for both the frontend and backend apps.